odigos-io/odigos/README.md

 </h2>

 ### ✨ Language Agnostic Auto-instrumentation

-Odigos supports any application written in Java, Python, .NET, Node.js and even **Go**.
+Odigos supports any application written in Java, Python, .NET, Node.js and **Go**.
 Historically, compiled languages like Go have been difficult to instrument without code changes.
-Odigos solves this problem by leveraging [eBPF](https://ebpf.io).
+Odigos solves this problem by uniquely leveraging [eBPF](https://ebpf.io).

 ![Works on any application](assets/choose_apps.png)

 ### 🤝 Keep your existing observability tools
-Odigos currently support all the popular managed and open source destinations.
+Odigos currently supports all the popular managed and open source destinations.
-By producing data in the [OpenTelemetry](https://opentelemetry.io) format, Odigos can be used with any observability tool that supports OpenTelemetry.
+By producing data in the [OpenTelemetry](https://opentelemetry.io) format, Odigos can be used with any observability tool that supports OTLP.

 For a complete list of supported destinations see [here](#supported-destinations).

 ![Works with any observability tool](assets/choose_dest.png)

 ### 🎛️ Collectors Management
-Operate a fleet of OpenTelemetry collectors with ease.
-Odigos provides a simple UI to manage and configure collectors.
+Odigos automatically scales OpenTelemetry collectors based on observability data volume.
-Odigos will automatically scale collectors based on observability data volume.
+A simple UI is also provided to manage and configure collectors.

 ## Installation